 If you’re going through or thinking about going through a divorce or de facto relationship break up then you need to make sure that you’re aware of spousal maintenance.
 In some cases, one partner may have to pay spousal maintenance to their ex, even after the separation is finalized.

-If you’re not sure what spousal maintenance is and why you need to be aware of it then you should speak to your local family lawyer for more information.
+If you’re not sure what spousal maintenance is and why you need to be aware of it then you should speak to your local family lawyers for more information.
 This article will give you a brief overview, but shouldn’t be taken as professional information.

 What is spousal maintenance?